redocrepus/ahk-whisper-paste/README.md

 - Double click on `watch.ahk` from the extracted files
 - Press F8
-- Speak into your microphone what you would like to do
+- Say whatever you want to type
 - Press F8
 - Wait for Open AI and AutoHotKey to do their magic